Boeing B-52 Stratofortress: Vietnam War

 Beginning in late 1965, a number of B-52Ds underwent Big Belly modifications to increase bomb capacity for carpet bombings.
 While the external payload remained at 24 of 500 lb or 750 lb bombs, the internal capacity increased from 27 to 84 for 500 lb bombs, or from 27 to 42 for 750 lb bombs.
 The modification created enough capacity for a total of 60000 lb using 108 bombs.
 Thus modified, B-52Ds could carry 22000 lb more than B-52Fs.
 Designed to replace B-52Fs, modified B-52Ds entered combat in April 1966 flying from Andersen Air Force Base, Guam.
 Each bombing mission lasted 10 to 12 hours and included an aerial refueling by KC-135 Stratotankers.
-In spring 1967, B-52s began flying from U Tapao Airfield in Thailand so that refueling was not required.
+In spring 1967, B-52s began flying from U-Tapao Airfield in Thailand so that refueling was not required.

 B-52s were employed during the Battle of Ia Drang in November 1965, notable as the aircraft's first use in a tactical support role.

 On 22 November 1972, a B-52D (55-110) from U-Tapao was hit by a SAM while on a raid over Vinh.
 The crew was forced to abandon the damaged aircraft over Thailand.
 This was the first B-52 destroyed by hostile fire.

 The zenith of B-52 attacks in Vietnam was Operation Linebacker II (also known as the Christmas bombings), conducted from 18 to 29 December 1972, which consisted of waves of B-52s (mostly D models, but some Gs without jamming equipment and with a smaller bomb load).
 Over 12 days, B-52s flew 729 sorties and dropped 15,237 tons of bombs on Hanoi, Haiphong, and other targets in North Vietnam.
 Originally 42 B-52s were committed to the war; however, numbers were frequently twice this figure.
 During Operation Linebacker II, fifteen B-52s were shot down, five were heavily damaged (one crashed in Laos), and five suffered medium damage.
 A total of 25 crewmen were killed in these losses.

-During the war, a total of 31 B-52s were lost, including ten shot down over North Vietnam.
+During the war, 31 B-52s were lost, including ten shot down over North Vietnam.